 The Parks Department Inventory of Parks Buildings and Equipment, compiled for insurance purposes in April 1938, included the following information for Jubilee Park:

-During the 1939-45 war accommodation for fire watchers was provided in Jubilee Park.
+During the 1939-45 war there was an ARP (Air Raid Precautions) Wardens' post in Jubilee Park, accommodation for fire watchers and a public air raid shelter.
 In January 1942 the Parks Committee was informed that the military authorities had requisitioned a site at Jubilee Park for search lights, and in 1943 the Committee agreed that huts for military use could be erected there.

 Land in Jubilee Park was also used as wartime allotments - in December 1945 the Parks Committee requested the Small Holdings Committee to give tenants of the allotments six months notice to quit, expiring 31st October 1946.